Oregon Fishing News

 Best bets for weekend fishing

-• Kokanee fishing has been excellent on Lake Billy Chinook with fish averaging 13 inches.
+• Kokanee fishing continues to be excellent on Lake Billy Chinook with fish averaging 13 inches.
 Tips for catching more kokanee

-• Fishing for redband trout has been picking up in Agency and Upper Klamath lakes.
+• Fishing for redband trout continues to improve in Agency and Upper Klamath lakes.

 These examples are for demonstration purposes only.
 Refer to the zone reports for more details and possibilities.